Pokefinder-org/QtCBM/README.md

 QtCBM
 =====

-GUI Frontend for the CBM utils
+GUI Frontend for the openCBM utils

 This project is intended as a modern replacement for the GUI4CBM4WIN tool that ships with the CBM utils.
 It features a modern looking UI and a progress bar for copying disk images.